 Gilbert Clark Foundation

-FEDAGA has been offering small grants to allotment sites for the last 4 years.
-A total of 45 grants amounting to £11,717 have been awarded to 27 allotment sites, with match funding levering in another £5804 in contributions from sites.
+FEDAGA has been offering small grants to allotment sites for the last 5 years.
+A total of 50 grants amounting to over £12,000 have been awarded to nearly 30 allotment sites, with match funding levering in another £6000+ in contributions from sites.

 Grants have been awarded for a wide range of items including communal wheelbarrows and trolleys, compost bins, water butts, incinerators, specialist tools and communal and wildlife areas.
 These are all items that will help individual associations run their sites more effectively and help create a sense of community.